peterkwells/uk-govt-cat-dashboard/README.md

 + the gov.uk [list of organisations](https://www.gov.uk/government/organisations)
 + data on the [cat population per postcode district](https://data.gov.uk/dataset/cat-population-per-postcode-district) produced by the (Animal and Plant Health Agency](https://www.gov.uk/government/organisations/animal-and-plant-health-agency)

+The data is gathered from each of these sources, analysed and posted to Bothan via [Zapier](https://zapier.com).
+The dashboard will be updated whenever the cat register receives a new data commit or at the start of each month.

 Definitions: